15 Top-Rated Weekend Getaways in Oregon

 Come winter, the mountain is home to five ski resorts, including the notable Skibowl and Meadows resorts.
 The historic Timberline Lodge serves as an iconic ski-in, ski-out destination in the winter and a great place to cozy up to a roaring fire.
 Other snow activities surrounding Mount Hood include snowshoeing and cross-country skiing.

-On the eastern edge of the Cascade Range in central Oregon, Bend's high desert location boasts 300 days of sunshine annually.
-The city also offers backyard access to the Deschutes and Willamette National Forests, including Mount Bachelor and the Three Sisters Wilderness.
-And the Deschutes River meanders through the city providing floating and fishing opportunities.
-Thanks to these big landscapes and more, the great outdoors is the biggest attraction in Bend.
+Bend is a city for active travelers on the eastern edge of the Cascade Range in central Oregon.
+Its high-desert location boasts 300 days of sunshine each year and its access to wild environments is unbeatable.
+Thanks to these big landscapes and friendly forecasts, the great outdoors is the biggest attraction in Bend.

 Few other places are primed for weekend getaways like Bend.
 When the seasons line up right, it's possible to ski at Mount Bachelor and rock climb at the nearby Smith Rock State Park on the same holiday weekend.
-Bend is also within close driving distance to some of Oregon's best waterfalls and top-rated hot springs.
+Bend is also within close driving distance to some of Oregon's top hot springs.

 Two of the best hiking trails near Bend include the Big Obsidian Flow Trail within the Newberry National Volcanic Monument and the Green Lakes Trail off the Cascade National Scenic Byway.
-A must-do for any visit, Pilot Butte State Scenic Viewpoint can be accessed by foot or vehicle and provides informational plaques and a great overlook of the city.
+Pilot Butte State Scenic Viewpoint is also a must-do for any visit, with informational plaques and a great overlook of the city.

 6. Columbia River Gorge

-A common way to access the gorge is from Portland and heading east against the Columbia River current.
-Places like Eagle Creek along the way can take up the entire day, and a full weekend can be spent touring the various trailheads and parking spots that line Interstate 84 and the Historic Columbia River Highway.
+Portland is a common gateway to the Gorge, where visitors head east against the Columbia River current.
+Places like Eagle Creek along the way can take up the entire day, and full weekends are spent touring the various trailheads and parking spots that line Interstate 84 and the Historic Columbia River Highway.

 A few communities to check out in the gorge include Hood River and The Dalles.
 These charming riverfront cities provide several local shops and eateries and cozy places to stay.
 For awesome views and luxury accommodation, check out the Columbia Cliff Villas Hotel in Hood River.

-On the far northwest corner of Oregon, Astoria provides a fun Pacific Northwest flavor all its own.
-Sightseeing steamboats push against the current of the bordering Columbia River, and evidence of the city's logging and fishing history remains in the well-aged architecture seen from the streets.
+Astoria provides a fun Pacific Northwest flavor in far northwest Oregon.
+This charming seaport town borders the Columbia River and its entrance into the Pacific Ocean.
+Sightseeing steamboats push against the current of the river, and evidence of the city's logging and fishing history remains in the well-aged architecture seen from the streets.

-Perhaps perpetuated by the iconic 80s movie, The Goonies, set in Astoria and detailed at the Oregon Film Museum near the downtown district, the entire city exudes a feeling of childhood adventure and secret treasures.
+Perhaps perpetuated by the iconic 80s movie, The Goonies, set in Astoria and detailed at the Oregon Film Museum near the downtown district, the entire city exudes a feeling of childhood adventure and secret treasures, enhanced by the colorful architecture that adorns the hilly neighborhoods overlooking the ocean.

-On the western side of the city, the 3,700-acre Fort Stevens State Park lends access to actual shipwrecks and the ocean.
-The state park also features one of the best campgrounds on the Oregon coast and the largest with over 400 campsites available.
+West of the city, on the other side of Young's Bay, the 3,700-acre Fort Stevens State Park lends access to actual shipwrecks and the ocean.
+The state park also features one of the best campgrounds on the Oregon coast and one of the largest, with over 400 campsites available.

 Plenty of weekend events occur in Astoria throughout the summer, though this charming small town warrants a visit at any time of the year.
 A notable hotel in downtown Astoria, the Cannery Pier Hotel provides a great vantage point over the water and easy access to the cultural district.

-Home to the University of Oregon and the Oregon Ducks, Eugene is a collegiate city packed with many cultural things to do.
+Eugene is a collegiate city in the Willamette Valley.
+It's home to the University of Oregon and packed with many cultural things to do.

 Outside of academic offerings, a few other reasons to spend the weekend in Eugene include an abundance of city parks, gardens, and arboretums.
 The city is also renowned for a Saturday market, which brings the community together throughout the warm-weather season.